nicole-lapidus/nicole-lapidus/README.md

 As I continue my journey in Full Stack development, I am always on the lookout for collaborative projects and opportunities where I can contribute my skills and grow both personally and professionally.
 Let's connect and explore how we can create something amazing together!

 ## Hobbies
-- Dancing
+- Programming
 - Dancing
-- Dancing
+- Gym
-- Dancing
+- Entrepeneur